 – Ensures companies raise funding for growth.

-– Offers traders the chance to reap capital appreciation and dividends.
+– Offers traders the chance to reap capital appreciation and dividends through shares or exchange-traded funds.

 Risks: